Workshop on Application of Big Data in Scientometrics

 Data4Impact is a H2020 research project funded by the European Commission which addresses this problem by capitalising on the latest technological developments in big data technologies and analytics (Natural Language Processing and Machine Learning).
 In order to provide better R&I monitoring and impact assessment, Data4Impact has combined large volumes of structured and unstructured data from different sources and applied its methodology on publicly-funded health research in EU member states over the course of the project.
 A series of indicators were developed on the performance and societal impact of 40+ research programmes in the health domain.
 The comprehensive set of data and indicators combine publication, patent, company/innovation, clinical guidelines, project monitoring, as well as various social media/media and other types of online data.

-During the workshop, participants will be invited to an interactive session to reflect on the developed methodology and indicators in particular as they relate to the functionality of the Data4Impact end-product.
-The open data and visualisation tool will be used to:
+During the workshop, participants were invited to an interactive session to reflect on the developed methodology and indicators in particular as they relate to the functionality of the Data4Impact end-product.
+The open data and visualisation tool was used to:

 1. Identify and monitor the direct links between research activities and the resulting technological innovations and impact, and